mannichopra/Bike-rental/README.md

 The following SQL queries were developed to answer specific business questions:

-1. **Emily would like to know how many bikes the shop owns by category.
+1. **Jessica would like to know how many bikes the shop owns by category.
 Can you get this for her?
 Display the category name and the number of bikes the shop owns in each category (call this column number_of_bikes ).
 Show only the categories where the number of bikes is greater than 2 .**:
 ```sql